PelleLille/hsl-docs/functions.rst

   :return: the time in seconds (with decimals)
   :rtype: number

-.. function:: sleep(x)
+.. function:: sleep(seconds)

   Pause the code execution for x seconds.

-  :param number x: the number of seconds to sleep
+  :param number seconds: the number of seconds to sleep
   :return: the time slept in seconds (with decimals)
   :rtype: number